cs421sp21-OOSE/project-g09/docs/iteration4/iteration4.md

 ### Reading a post
 (After clicking on a post)
-1. The user will see a pop up showing the title, image, and text description of the post clicked on.
+1. The user will be directed to the post page showing the title, image, and text description etc. of the post clicked on.
 2. The user will see the images in a slide show of images, along with a list of small images on the left of the slide show.
 3. The user can click on the arrows in the main window or the small image list to switch images
 4. The user can visit the account page of the user who posted this post by clicking on the user's icon.